Juan de Segovia and the Fight for Peace : Christians and Muslims in the Fifteenth Century

 biography, history of Islam, Islamic history, Christian history

 History of Religion

 Wolf, Anne Marie, "Juan de Segovia and the Fight for Peace : Christians and Muslims in the Fifteenth Century" (2014).
-Publications.
+Faculty and Staff Books.
 75.